 Ever play the party game “two truths and a lie,” in which players list three things about themselves and take turns guessing what’s fact and what’s fiction?
 Much like the game, we’re left to determine which of Caligula’s stories are false and which are actually true.
 So let’s give it a try, and take a look at some of these tales.

 Caligula loved his horse, Incitatus.
 And, while he was suspicious of other people, he placed unwavering trust in his equine friend.
 He adored his four-legged confidant so much that he built Incitatus his own house, which extravagantly included a marble stall and ivory manger.
 And as if that wasn’t enough, it was said that Caligula planned on making the horse a consul.
 In ancient Rome, this would have made the horse one of the annually appointed chief magistrates installed to jointly “rule” the empire.
-I know politicians aren’t exactly known as trustworthy, but Caligula was really taking a shot at them if he thought his horse was better fit to help rule over Rome.
+I know politicians aren’t exactly considered trustworthy, but Caligula was really taking a shot at them if he thought his horse was better fit to help rule over Rome.

 Incitatus was not the only strange relationship in Caligula’s life.
 The Roman ruler allegedly had incestuous relationships with his three sisters.
 Some even whispered that he impregnated one of his sisters, Drusilla, and ripped the baby out of her womb.
 Though this tidbit is understood to be purely fictitious, he did have a strange affinity for Drusilla and the other sisters.
 When Drusilla died, Caligula consecrated her as a goddess – something that was beyond unusual, even for the time.